ppalkar/ppalkar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assistant Professor, Department of Mechanical Engineering, Indian Institute of Technology Delhi, New Delhi, India.
+subtitle: Assistant Professor, <a href="http://mech.iitd.ac.in/">Department of Mechanical Engineering</a>, Indian Institute of Technology Delhi, New Delhi, India.
 <!--subtitle: Assistant Professor, Department of Mechanical Engineering,<a href='http://www.iitd.ac.in'>Indian Institute of Technology Delhi</a>, New Delhi, India. -->

 profile: